 And with the updated logo as a starting point, we carried through the new design elements to develop fresh print collateral, as well as make updates to the secondary marks on brochures and ads.

 Next came the digital designs.
-We decided to start by making a few minor tweaks to the structure of the home page.
+We started by making a few minor tweaks to the structure of the homepage.
 Although we kept most of the content areas the same, we took advantage of the opportunity to improve user experience ahead of the design overhaul.

 Once those changes were in place, we then updated the visual style of the website to match the new branding.
 These digital updates were created in keeping with the print collateral, but translated for a better web presentation.
 The end result was a website that not only functioned better but also lived up to MJ’s new brand standards.